 Leaving any belief system is challenging because it doesn’t involve only beliefs.
 In addition, leaving a religion means changing or severing their relationship with people.
 For many people, the region is part of their identity.

 Many people will only associate with those who continue to buy into and support religion.
-Sometimes this is by choice but is often part of the religion’s control mechanism.
+Sometimes this is by choice, but it is often part of the religion’s control mechanism.
 These practices ensure they do not associate people with others outside the belief system.
 It keeps outsiders from containing other “believers.”
 They don’t want their customers to see inconsistencies in the belief system.

 Religion is very expensive not only in monetary responsibility but also in time.
 Religion consumes an enormous amount of time.
-It often requires mandatory meetings, readings and specified daily rituals.
+It often requires mandatory meetings, readings, and specified daily rituals.
 The time you spend memorizing mythology is time wasted.

 The afterlife is the most profitable selling strategy and closing tool ever devised.
 It capitalizes on our existential fear.
 If you purchase the afterlife substitute, your spiritual journey stops before it starts.
 So you are effectively buying insecurity and a dead end.
 You’ll need the courage and knowledge to face your fears.
-You need to decide if you dare to follow your heart and explore it.
+You must decide if you dare to follow your heart and explore it.